 Being tired and run down increases your own chances of becoming ill.

 Follow the recommendations for preventing the spread of illness as discussed in my post about making sure your family stays healthy.

 Always wear gloves when handling anything soiled.
 Wash hands thoroughly with warm water and soap for at least 30 seconds after removing gloves.
 Optional: apply hand sanitizer after washing hands.
-You can find my recipes for both alcohol- free and alcohol-based hand sanitizers in the FREE Resource Library.
+You can find my recipes for both alcohol- free and alcohol-based hand sanitizers in my FREE Resource Library.